 1.8 Over the past year officers have been developing projects and processes that support the delivery of the CNAP.
 The action plan is a continually evolving document.
 Annexe 1 of this report presents an update of each individual action including a RAG rating for quick reference of progress.
-The annual review has been focussed on the high level and short term targets.
+The annual review has been focussed on the high level and short-term targets.

-- 1.9 Councils are required to monitor their Greenhouse Gas emissions and report on annual progress.
-This process is an essential element of monitoring progress on Waverley's organisational emissions against the net zero carbon by 2030 target. - 1.10 In terms of Waverley's organisational emissions, 2020/21 the total net absolute GHG emissions were 2,858 tonnes CO2e, a 46% reduction compared to the baseline year 2015/16 when the emissions were 5,172tCO2e.
-However, this reduction reflects the disruption in services as a result of COVID, rather than the implementation of carbon reductions.
+- 1.9 Councils are required to monitor their non-domestic organisational GHG emissions and report on annual progress.
+This process will remain the method of monitoring progress against Waverley's net zero carbon by 2030 target. - 1.10 Waverley's organisational GHG emissions in 2020/21 were 2,858 tonnes CO2e, a 46% reduction compared to the baseline year 2015/16 emissions of 5,172tCO2e.
+This reduction reflects the disruption in services as a result of COVID, rather than the implementation of carbon reductions.
 These figures are compiled annually and presented in a report every summer. - 1.11 Organisational emissions is only one theme amongst the seven contained within the CNAP.
 Some of the key achievements from each priority area are summarised in Table 1 below.